France elections: What makes Marine Le Pen far right?

 A hard line on immigration

-Ms Le Pen has called for a massive reduction in legal immigration, arguing French citizenship should be "either inherited or merited".
+The 2017 National Front manifesto renews its commitment to a massive reduction in legal immigration.
+Ms Le Pen argues French citizenship should be "either inherited or merited".
 As for illegal immigrants, they "have no reason to stay in France, these people broke the law the minute they set foot on French soil".

 In a world where the centre is shifting to the right, and the right is shifting to the centre, the lines are getting blurred.